 Dead players can re-spawn at a CCP when:

-- It is not under fire.
+- Position is not under contention (incoming or outgoing fire).

 - The position is clear of the enemy i.e. no known enemy within 50m of location.